chornge/easy_sermon/README.md

 ![CI/CD](https://github.com/chornge/easy_sermon/actions/workflows/build.yml/badge.svg?branch=main)

-An application that listens to a live audio stream, recognizes any Bible verses, and displays the scripture in a structured format.
+An application that listens to a live audio stream, recognizes any Bible verses, and displays the Scripture.

 ## Architecture